jchiare/aiven_demo/README.md

 - Kafka 2.6 (using Aiven)
 - Postgres DB 12 (using Aiven)

+### Environment Variables

+All of these env vars are optional.
+Please see step 1 of Running the application for other way of setting them

+- KAFKA_AIVEN_SERVICE_URI -> service uri to your Kafka service hosted by Aiven
+- KAFKA_AIVEN_CA_PATH -> ca path to your Kafka service hosted by Aiven
+- KAFKA_AIVEN_KEY_PATH -> key path to your Kafka service hosted by Aiven
+- KAFKA_AIVEN_CERT_PATH -> cert path to your Kafka service hosted by Aiven
+- POSTGRES_AIVEN_DB_URI -> service uri to your Postgres DB service hosted by Aiven

+Note that you might have to set the `PYTHONPATH` environment variable to the root of this folder

 ## Running the application

 This app assumes you have an [Aiven Kafka](https://aiven.io/kafka) and [Postgres](https://aiven.io/postgresql) service created.